Nuriadj/plansys2_lpgtd_plugin/README.md

 ## Creating our pluing

-To import plg-td pluing to plansys2, first you need to have ros2_planning_system implemented in https://github.com/IntelligentRoboticsLabs/ros2_planning_system
+To import plg-td pluing to plansys2, first you need to have ros2_planning_system implemented in your ros2 workspace.
+You can clone this repository from https://github.com/IntelligentRoboticsLabs/ros2_planning_system

 Clone this repository and add `plansys2_lpgtd_plan_solver` to `ros2_planning_system`.